 It is equally easy for tenants in Washington to get out of a month-to-month rental agreement.
 You must provide the same amount of notice (20 days) as the landlord.
-Be sure to check your rental agreement which may require that your notice to end the tenancy be given on the first of the month or on another specific date.
+Be sure to check your rental agreement: It might require that you give notice on the first of the month or another specific date.

-In some situations, you may be able to move out with less (or no) notice—for example, if your landlord seriously violates the rental agreement or fails to fulfill legal responsibilities affecting your health or safety.
+In some situations, you might be able to move out with less (or no) notice—for example, when your landlord seriously violates the rental agreement or fails to fulfill legal responsibilities affecting your health or safety.

-The Tenant's Rights section of Washington LawHelp may also have useful information on how month-to-month tenancies end.
+The Tenant's Rights section of Washington LawHelp might also have useful information on how month-to-month tenancies end.